maneeshcoder/maneeshcoder/README.md

 - 🔭 Currently working with the **MERN stack**
 - 💡 Exploring **Next.js**, **TypeScript**, and scalable architectures
-- 💻 Solved **200+ DSA problems** on platforms like LeetCode
+- 💻 Solved **400+ DSA problems** on platforms like LeetCode, gfg.
-- 🚀 Built multiple full-stack projects: E-learning platforms, Job Portals, Chat Apps, and more
+- 🚀 Built multiple full-stack projects: E-learning platform, AI-based youtube notes generator , True Feedback and more
 - 🤝 Open to collaborations on meaningful projects

 ---